What is Soy Paper and Why Should You Cook With It?

 Besides using soy paper for sushi, you can also use it for the below recipes:

-• As a decoration for tea sandwiches (using brightly colored soy paper)
+As a decoration for tea sandwiches (using brightly colored soy paper): Enjoy afternoon tea with colored sandwich wraps filled with chicken, mayonnaise, prawns, or beef.

 Where To Buy Soy Paper For Sushi

 Most grocery stores carry soy paper for sushi in the Asian aisle.
 If you can't find it in your regular grocery store, you'll likely find it in an Asian marketplace or online.
-For any other Asian grocery needs, you can look at Bokksu Market.
-Purchasing items from Bokksu Market allows you to have Asian groceries delivered right to your door.
+Buying soy sushi wraps from an online Asian grocery store like Bokksu Market is the most convenient option.
+Purchasing grocery items from Bokksu Market allows you to have authentic ingredients delivered right to your door.

 Author Bio